kyletress/kyletress.github.io/_pages/work.md

 layout: page
 ---

-For my portfolio, please see my [GitHub account](https://www.github.com/kyletress).
-You can also view one of my production applications at [Sledsheet.com](https://www.sledsheet.com).
+For code samples please see my [GitHub account](https://www.github.com/kyletress) and contact me for access to the Sledsheet repository.
+Here's my [CV](/cv).